cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 This section will attempt to document a number of primary data exploration use cases, based on this data.
-The two most common modes are an exploration of the material flows and an exploration of the facility histories.
+The two most common modes are explorations of the material flows and the facility histories.

 Material flow explorations
 --------------------------